skarchr/BudgetApp/README.md

 Warning!
 This is the non-technical part.
 You can skip this and go straight to the Configuration part unless you want to know why I made this application...

-There are three mayor reasons behind the ignition of this project.
+There are three major reasons behind the ignition of this project.

 Necessity.
 As a student, trying to make ends meet, I needed to get control of my income and expenses.
 My solution back then was to add transaction data from my internet bank into google docs.
 This was an ok solution for a while, but the process of organizing transactions into categories on a monthly basis became too cumbersome in the long run.
 As a consequence, I promised myself that i would create a webpage to make my life alittle easier.